 Before these Stuffed Clams are Baked…

-- First, using a teaspoon, spoon a little melted butter over each stuffed clam.
+- First, use a teaspoon, and spoon a little melted butter over each stuffed clam.

-- Next, carefully and slowly pour some water on the bottom of the baking dish.
+- Next, carefully and slowly pour some water (or chicken broth or white wine) on the bottom of the baking dish.
 This will keep the clams moist while baking.
+(Do not flood or drown them)

-- Bake in a preheated oven at 375 degrees F (190C) for 15 to 20 minutes.
+- Bake in a preheated oven at 375 degrees F (190C) for 10 to 15 minutes.
 Then change the oven to “broil” and broil the clams for 2 to 3 minutes to crisp and brown the tops.
 Do not over broil, or they will turn out dry.

 - Then transfer to a serving platter, and serve with some lemon wedges.
 Allow family and friends to squeeze fresh lemon juice over their stuffed clams.